EnterpriseDB/tpa/RELNOTES.md

 - Allow setting ``postgres_conf_dir`` to separate configuration files from PGDATA

+- Add a ``tpaexec relink`` command to repair dangling symlinks into TPA_DIR from within a cluster directory

 ### Bugfixes

 - Avoid running out of memory while setting SELinux context for PGDATA